-In our proposed CQKA protocol, there exist two quantum channels i.e., Charlie-Alice (CA) channel and Charlie-Bob (CB) channel.
+In our proposed CQKA protocol, there exist two quantum channels, i.e., Charlie-Alice (CA) channel and Charlie-Bob (CB) channel.
 Assume these two channels are available for Eve to attack to get final key information with minimum detection possibility.
-For this kind of attack, Eve prepares two \emph{ancilla }qubits $|\zeta\rangle$ and $|\eta\rangle$\emph{ }for attacking these two channels.
-At first, Eve intercepts the qubit (particle $2$) from the CA channel and performs an entangling operation ${\rm E}_{2}$ on particle $2$ which would entangle particle $2$ and the \emph{ancilla} $|\zeta\rangle$.
+In this type of attack, Eve prepares two \emph{ancillae,} denoted as $|\zeta\rangle$ and $|\eta\rangle$.
+These ancillae constitute a two-qubit system intended for attacking two specific channels.
+At first, Eve intercepts the qubit (qubit ${\rm C_{1}}$) from the CA channel and performs an entangling operation ${\rm E_{C_{1}}}$ on qubit ${\rm C_{1}}$ which would entangle qubit ${\rm C_{1}}$ and the \emph{ancilla} $|\zeta\rangle$.
 After this operation, Eve sends the qubit to Alice.
-In a similar way, Eve performs another entangling operation ${\rm E}_{3}$ on the qubit (particle $3$) which would transmit the CB channel, and that operation would entangle particle $3$ and her \emph{ancilla $|\mathcal{\eta}\rangle$. }Eve tries to achieve the final key by employing the obtained result from measurement of $|\zeta\rangle$ and $|\eta\rangle$.
-Here, Eve's operation ${\rm E}_{2}$ on the qubit that in the CA channel can be represented in a general expression,
+In a similar way, Eve performs another entangling operation ${\rm E_{C_{2}}}$ on the qubit (qubit ${\rm C_{2}}$) which would transmit the CB channel, and that operation would entangle qubit ${\rm C_{2}}$ and her \emph{ancilla $|\mathcal{\eta}\rangle$. }Eve tries to achieve the final key by employing the obtained result from measurement of $|\zeta\rangle$ and $|\eta\rangle$.
+Here, Eve's operation ${\rm E_{C_{1}}}$ on the qubit that in the CA channel can be represented in a general expression,